Moonshine-IDE/MoonshineWebsite/docs/recaptcha/royale/index.md

 </j:beads>
 ```

-The URL is a location of our Back End.
-For this tutorial, we will be building Grails Back End at this exact address.
+The URL is a location of our back-end.
+For this tutorial, we will be building Grails back-end at this exact address.

 ###### Step 22
 Using HTTPService requires adding js namespace: